Kezyma/Root-Builder/readme.md

 A comma separated list of file extensions that are valid for linking if linkmode is enabled.

 #### exclusions (default: "Saves,Morrowind.ini")
-A comma separated list of files and folders in the base game folder that will be ignored by RootBuilder.
+A comma separated list of files and folders in the base game folder that will be ignored by Root Builder.

 Any mods that contain these files and folders will be ignored and skipped during build.

+### Game Updates
+If you have autobuild disabled, please ensure you always clear Root Builder.
+If your game updates while you have root files copied across, Root Builder will show you a warning with steps to remedy the issue the next time you run Mod Organizer.